gohugoio/hugo/content/en/getting-started/configuration-markup.md

 To use AsciiDoc, Pandoc, or reStructuredText you must install the relevant renderer and update your [security policy].

 {{% note %}}
-Unless you need a unique capability provided by one of the alternate Markdown handlers, we strongly recommend that you use the default setting.
+Unless you need a unique capability provided by one of the alternative Markdown handlers, we strongly recommend that you use the default setting.
 Goldmark is fast, well maintained, conforms to the [CommonMark] specification, and is compatible with [GitHub Flavored Markdown] (GFM).

 [commonmark]: https://spec.commonmark.org/0.30/
 [github flavored markdown]: https://github.github.com/gfm/